troglobit/libite/README.md

 - `ISOTHER(word,bit)`

-  Is any other bits, except bit, in (integer) word set?
+  Are any other bits, except bit, in (integer) word set?

 - `SETBIT(word,bit)`